News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-Montana Governor Greg Gianforte signed the state’s budget for the fiscal 2024-2025 biennium on June 14.
+In June of 2023, Montana’s governor signed the state’s budget for the fiscal 2024-2025 biennium.
 Total budgeted spending from all funds, including American Rescue Plan Act (ARPA) funding, is $19.3 billion for the biennium, an 11.8 percent increase from the prior biennium.
 The primary reasons for the increased spending were one-time income and property tax rebates to Montana residents, one-time payoff of state general obligation debt and state liabilities, inflationary increases in federal special authority for the Department of Transportation for surface areas, statewide infrastructure projects, and provider rate increases.
 Total general fund expenditures are forecasted at $3.45 billion in fiscal 2024 (a 28.0 percent decrease from fiscal 2023), and $2.97 billion in fiscal 2025 (a 14.0 decrease from fiscal 2024), while ongoing general fund expenditures are forecasted at $2.47 billion in fiscal 2024 (an 8.3 percent decrease from fiscal 2023) and $2.64 billion in fiscal 2025 (a 7.1 percent increase from fiscal 2024).3

 • Property Taxes: $1,873 per capita